-Dr. N. S. Huq was born and raised in Nova Scotia, Canada and now resides with his wife and three children in Niagara Falls, Ontario, Canada where he practices plastic and cosmetic surgery at the Niagara Institute of Cosmetic Enhancement.
+Dr. N. S. Huq was born and raised in Nova Scotia, Canada, and now resides with his wife and three children in Niagara Falls, Ontario, Canada, where he practices plastic and cosmetic surgery at Niagara Plastic Surgery & Laser Centre.

-He has often been featured on television, most recently on the Life Network’s “Skin Deep” series on which he performed a facelift for a Niagara resident.
+He has been featured on television, on the Life Network’s “Skin Deep” series on which he performed a live facelift and a tummy tuck for two Niagara residents.
 Dr. Huq is highly skilled in a broad range of leading-edge techniques in cosmetic and reconstructive surgery, specializing in those for the face, neck, eyelids, breasts, hands and body.

 Immediately after high school, Dr. Huq completed two years of undergraduate studies at Dalhousie University, Halifax, Nova Scotia, where he was recognized on the Dean’s Honor Roll.
-Upon completing his term in Dalhousie, he continued on to medical school at Western University in London, ON.
+Upon completing his term in Dalhousie, he continued on to medical school at Western University in London, Ontario.
 In 1998, Dr. Huq completed his studies in general and plastic surgery at McMaster University in Hamilton, Ontario, Canada.
-Dr. Huq also went on to the world renowned Kleinert Institute in Louisville, Kentucky, USA to complete one year of sub-specialty training in hand and microsurgery.
-And helped with the world's first successful hand transplant.
+Dr. Huq also went on to the world-renowned Kleinert Institute in Louisville, Kentucky, USA, to complete one year of sub-specialty training in hand and microsurgery.
+And he helped with the world's first successful hand transplant.

 Dr. Huq continues to practice plastic and cosmetic surgery, as well as hand and microsurgery from his clinic, the Niagara Institute of Cosmetic Enhancement in Niagara Falls.
-He also continues his work on a variety of regional health, community and charity related projects and is an Assistant Clinical Professor of Surgery at McMaster University in Hamilton, Ontario.
+He also continues his work on a variety of regional health-, community- and charity-related projects.
 To this day, Dr. Huq trains medical students, residents, fellows and practicing physicians.

 Dr. Huq’s Hospital Appointments